Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 Implementation of tests:
 * Provide a clear accessebility to view settings and change them if wanted.
 * Provide a clear and easy to fill out form for the user to update their information.

 ## All Tests Passed &check;
+---
+User Story:
+> 18. As a site user i can log in or out of my account so that i can kepp my account secure.

+Acceptance criteria:
+* Given that i am a registered user, when i navigate to the log in link in the navbar and fill out my credentials correctly and press log in, then i am logged in to my account.
+* Given that i am a registered user, when i navigate to the log out link in the navbar and and press log out, then i am logged out from my account.
+* Given that i am registered user but signed out and navigate to a blog post i cannot access functions that requires to be logged in.

+Implementation of tests:
+* Provide login and logout functionality.
+* Secure restricted pages from access when a user is not logged in.

+## All Tests Passed &check;